santiagobarreda/brms_tools/docs/week-1.md

 The third point means that the likelihood function for $\mu$ will tend to be *much* narrower than the distribution of our original data.
 This is because a mean based on, for example, 50 samples will contain many positive and negative deviations from the average that will tend to cancel out.
 As a result, the more data you have the more *precise* your estimates are, and the less *uncertainty* is associated with any estimate.

-The left panel in Figure \@ref(fig:likelihood1) below shows the likelihood function for $\mu$ based on the first 10 observations of our f0 vector, shown by the blue points at the bottom of the plot.
+The left panel in Figure \@ref(fig:likelihood1) (code at end of chapter) shows the likelihood function for $\mu$ based on the first 10 observations of our f0 vector, shown by the blue points at the bottom of the plot.
 I chose this small sample just to make this example clearer.
 Notice that the most likely mean values of $\mu$ for these points like over the bulk of the sampled values.
 The vertical dotted lines show three possible mean values that will be highlighted.

 The likelihood of any parameter estimate (e.g., $\mu$ = 175 Hz in the right panel of Figure \@ref(fig:likelihood1)) is equal to the product of the density of each observation in the sample, if we assume that the estimate were true.
 For example, to calculate the likelihood that $\mu=175$, we: